Outreach Series: Session Six – Community Partnerships

 This is the sixth in a series of eight sessions all dedicated to Outreach Librarianship.

 Learn about the importance of community partnerships in Outreach.
 Learn how to create community partnerships, how to grow them, how to assess them, and how to end them when necessary.
-This is the sixth session in a series of eight sessions all dedicated to Outreach Librarianship.

 While this session can stand on its own, if you are new to Outreach, please consider viewing all eight sessions.